Best AI Software for Law Firms

 2. Consultation Scheduling

-The AI assistant offers available consultation slots, books or reschedules them instantly, and sends confirmations and reminders, keeping calendars and CRM records perfectly synced.
+The AI offers available slots in real time, books or reschedules instantly, and sends confirmations and reminders, keeping calendars and CRM records synced without any staff involvement.
+Scheduling delays are one of the primary reasons prospects choose another firm.
+This eliminates them.

 4. Post-Consultation Follow-Ups